Read the Summary (Reading time: 0.9 minutes)

 The predominant theme of this book is repentance, or changing the way you think.
 Because you no longer belong to the world system or Satan’s kingdom, it is reasonable to conclude that your values and standards must change to conform to God’s kingdom.
-“What is highly valued among men is detestable in God’s sight” (Luke 16:15), so moving from Satan’s kingdom to God’s requires a major shift in your values.
-The question now becomes whether God has clearly stated the values of His kingdom.
+“What people value highly is detestable in God’s sight” (Luke 16:15, NIV), so moving from Satan’s kingdom to God’s requires a major shift in your values.
+The question now becomes whether God has clearly stated the values of his kingdom.

-It is very significant that the Gospels record an in-depth teaching Jesus presented in the early stages of His ministry on earth.
+It’s significant that the Gospels record an in-depth teaching Jesus presented in the early stages of his ministry on earth.
 Put yourself in Jesus’ place.
-His role on earth was to introduce people to His Father and His Father’s kingdom, then make it possible for people to become part of that kingdom.
-If He wanted to teach about the kingdom, what it is and how it works, He should begin with basic principles and show some practical ways the kingdom differs from their current system.
-That actually is what He did, and His introductory teaching about the kingdom is what we call the Sermon on the Mount.
+His role on earth was to introduce people to his Father and his Father’s kingdom, then make it possible for people to become part of that kingdom.
+If he wanted to teach about the kingdom, what it is and how it works, he should begin with basic principles and show some practical ways the kingdom differs from their current system.
+That actually is what he did, and his introductory teaching about the kingdom is what we call the Sermon on the Mount.

-Jesus’ purpose on earth included introducing people to a more accurate image of God and His kingdom.
-Jesus frequently made such statements as, “If you have seen me, you have seen the Father.”
-He also used analogies to present images of the kingdom: “the kingdom of God is like . . . .”
+Jesus’ purpose on earth included introducing people to a more accurate image of God and his kingdom.
+Jesus frequently made such statements as, “If you have seen me, you have seen the Father” (John 14:9) He also used analogies to present images of the kingdom: “the kingdom of God is like ….”
+(Mark 4:26, 30).
 He was explaining what the kingdom is, how it works and what its principles are.